Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The median taxpayer income in Ashburton SA2 is $63,688, with an average of $94,781, based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is notably higher than Greater Melbourne's median income of $57,688 and average income of $75,164.
-Considering a Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $68,942 (median) and $102,600 (average).
-According to the 2021 Census, household incomes rank at the 94th percentile with $2,743 weekly.
-Income analysis shows that 34.8% of Ashburton residents earn above $4,000 per week, contrasting with regional levels where earnings between $1,500 and $2,999 dominate at 32.8%.
-This indicates a substantial proportion of high earners (46.5% above $3,000/week), suggesting strong economic capacity in the suburb.
-After accounting for housing costs, residents retain 86.8% of their income, reflecting robust purchasing power and the area's SEIFA income ranking places it in the 9th decile.
+The Ashburton SA2 shows a median taxpayer income of $63,688 and an average of $94,781 according to the latest postcode level ATO data aggregated by AreaSearch for FY-23.
+This is extremely high nationally, contrasting with Greater Melbourne's median income of $57,688 and average income of $75,164.
+Based on Wage Price Index growth of 8.25% since FY-23, current estimates would be approximately $68,942 (median) and $102,600 (average) as of September 2025.
+According to 2021 Census figures, household incomes rank exceptionally at the 94th percentile ($2,743 weekly).
+Income analysis reveals the $4000+ earnings band captures 34.8% of the community (2,965 individuals), differing from patterns across regional levels where $1,500 - 2,999 dominates with 32.8%.
+The substantial proportion of high earners (46.5% above $3,000/week) indicates strong economic capacity throughout this suburb.
+After housing costs, residents retain 86.8% of income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income